aras62/vision-based-prediction/datasets/task_datasets.md

 <details close>
 <summary><em>Bibtex</em></summary>
 <pre>
-@Article{SchÃ¶ller_2020_RAL,
+@Article{Scholler_2020_RAL,
-    author = "SchÃ¶ller, C. and Aravantinos, V. and Lay, F. and Knoll, A.", journal = "RAL",
+    author = "Schöller, C. and Aravantinos, V. and Lay, F. and Knoll, A.", journal = "RAL",
     title = "What the Constant Velocity Model Can Teach Us About Pedestrian Motion Prediction", year = "2020",